Saturday, June 16, 2018

 COBS Cinnamon Bun Run 8-Miler – 8:05 a.m. (no early walker start)

-Children’s post-race fun events (11 & under) – through the morning in the finish line area, no registration required.
-Sack races, three-legged races, sprints)
+Children’s post-race fun events (11 & under) – sprints, three-legged races, sack races, throughout morning in the finish line area.
+No registration required.

-START LINE: Oilfields Arena, 3rd St. SW, Black Diamond (MAP OF BLACK DIAMOND)
+START LINE: Half Marathon, Relay, 8-Miler – Oilfields Arena, 3rd St. SW, Black Diamond (MAP OF BLACK DIAMOND)

-FINISH LINE: Millarville Racetrack – (map to find the Millarville Farmers’ Market/Racetrack) .
+FINISH LINE: Half Marathon, Relay, 8-Miler – Millarville Racetrack – (map to find the Millarville Farmers’ Market/Racetrack) .
 Note Millarville Racetrack is NOT in the village of Millarville.

 Not a runner?
 Not a problem!!!
 Join in the fun as one of our 180+ volunteers, pre-race or during race day.
 Contact Rick at firstname.lastname@example.org for details on how you could help on the race committee or with race package pickup, as a course marshal or in other tasks at the start line, on the course or at the Farmers’ Market finish line.
 Our volunteers receive a great “Race Crew” t-shirt and a coupon to use at the Farmers’ Market concession on race morning.